azurecurve/azrcrv-mobile-detection/readme.txt

 * istv
 * isconsole

-All shortcodes available as functions with an **azrcrv_md** prefix for calling from themes, other plugins, etc. For example, **is_mobile** available as function **azrcrv_md_is_mobile**.
+All shortcodes available as functions with an `azrcrv_md` prefix for calling from themes, other plugins, etc. For example, `is_mobile` available as function `azrcrv_md_is_mobile`.

-Uses PHP Mobile Detect class, the lightweight PHP class for detecting mobile devices (including tablets), from http://mobiledetect.net/.
+Uses [PHP Mobile Detect](http://mobiledetect.net/) class, the lightweight PHP class for detecting mobile devices (including tablets).

 This plugin is multisite compatible..